 - The wholesale energy cost estimates are based on modelling of the stand-alone Long Run Marginal Cost (LRMC) undertaken by Frontier Economics.
 LRMC modelling was used due to the expectation that market modelling would underestimate Synergy's actual wholesale energy costs.
-Synergy's costs are determined by contractual arrangements, including those relating to the Reserve Capacity Mechanism (RCM), rather than the spot market price.219 - For the retail component, estimates from the Western Australian Public Utilities Office have been used for Synergy's efficient retailer operating costs and retail margin.
-Notably, the chosen approach to estimating the retail cost in Western
+Synergy's costs are determined by contractual arrangements, including those relating to the Reserve Capacity Mechanism (RCM), rather than the spot market price. - For the retail component, estimates from the Western Australian Public Utilities Office have been used for Synergy's efficient retailer operating costs and retail margin.
+Notably, the chosen approach to estimating the retail cost in Western Australia is different to how the retail component is derived for other jurisdictions.

-The objective of the RCM is to secure sufficient capacity (generation and demand side management) to meet the peak load of the SWIS.
+&lt;sup>218 The objective of the RCM is to secure sufficient capacity (generation and demand side management) to meet the peak load of the SWIS.
 The capacity requirement is set two years in advance by the Independent Market Operator.
 Retailers are required to contract, or purchase capacity from the IMO to meet the capacity requirement.
 RCM has not been modelled in the analysis.